How to Create a Brand Style Guide That Will Evolve with Your Business

 In this section of your style guide, you should note the primary and secondary fonts your business will use, the hierarchy of fonts (sizes, heading, etc.), and various weights and styles.
 Designers and vendors will refer to this section frequently.

-Choosing the perfect color palette to represent your brand is fun business.
+Choosing the perfect colors to represent your brand is fun business.
 It’s also crucial to maintaining consistency.
 Some businesses even go so far as to trademark colors of their own (think of Tiffany’s unmistakable Robin Egg Blue - synonymous with class and sophistication, or Post-It’s famous Canary Yellow, trademarked by 3M).

 Color can deliver strong feelings to customers, and a single brand might have 5-10 colors that reflect their spirit.
 In this section, you will include the brand colors that make up your palette.
 Remember to include some neutral colors among the more distinct shades that you want customers to connect with your brand.
 In addition, define which colors, hues, and tones will be used for precise facets of your branding, such as text, buttons, illustrations, etc.